 Track your spending

 There are many tools available to help you stay on track with your holiday budget.
-If you use the Johnson Bank mobile app, you can also set up alerts on your mobile device to efficiently track money coming in and out of your accounts and monitor for potential fraudulent activity.
+If you use the MyJFG Online and Mobile Banking Solution, you can also set up alerts on your mobile device to efficiently track money coming in and out of your accounts and monitor for potential fraudulent activity.

 Consider setting up a separate savings account to jumpstart your funds for these near term purchases.
 Utilizing a separate savings accounts can help you avoid temptations to spend this money prematurely.